Pincer-org/Pincer/docs/interactions.rst

         word: CommandArg[
           str,
           # This will likely marked as incorrect by your linter but it is
-          # valid python
+          # valid python.
+Simply append # type: ignore for most linters and
+          # noqa: F722 if you are using Flake8.
-          Description["A word that the bot will say."]
+          Description["A word that the bot will say."]  # type: ignore # noqa: F722
         ]
     ):
         # Returns the name of the user that initiated the interaction